 This is where Feature Upvote comes in, complete with Slack integration.

-Feature Upvote provides you with a product ideas board where your customers (and team) can add suggestions, upvote existing ones and add comments to suggestions.
+Feature Upvote provides feedback boards with built in voting functionality.
+Your customers (and team) can add suggestions, upvote existing ones and add comments to suggestions.

-The most needed ideas rise to the top of the board.
+The most popular requests rise to the top of the board.
 You get visibility on what customers and your company needs.
 You get clarity on what your feature roadmap should look like.

 Feature Upvote has given us insight into unanticipated ways in which people are using our software.
 Through the months we were in beta, we had decided on a set of launch features.
 We had actively decided that some features and settings didn’t fit with how we expected people to use Sitebulb.
 Feature Upvote has helped us realise that we made a mistake by omitting some of these.

-For more information on why a product ideas board is much better than using spreadsheets for collecting ideas and feedback read our article: Product ideas board vs spreadsheets.
+For more information on why a feedback & ideas board is better than using spreadsheets read our article: Product ideas board vs spreadsheets.

 Simply create a Slack channel that you want to use for feature requests.
 Something like ‘feature-requests’ should do the job.